CalamityAdam/iot/rails/projects/art_share_api/solution/README.md

 * `create` (POST `/users`)

-Remember to use `if @user.save` to check if validations passed.
-On error, this action should render validation errors using `@user.errors.full_messages`.
+Remember to use `if user.save` to check if validations passed.
+On error, this action should render validation errors using `user.errors.full_messages`.
 Set the status code to indicate error.

-* `destroy` (DELETE `/users:id`)
+* `destroy` (DELETE `/users/:id`)

-Finds the user (we can lookup the id in `params[:id]`) and destroys the object.
+Finds the user (we can lookup the id in `params[:id]`) and destroys the object (using the [destroy](http://guides.rubyonrails.org/active_record_basics.html#delete) method on the user instance).
 Best practice is to render the destroyed user after destroying it in the database.
 Use `dependent: :destroy` in the `artworks` and `artwork_shares` associations on `User`.
 This ensures that the associated records are also destroyed.

+**N.B.** There is another ActiveRecord method that removes objects from your database, `delete`; however, this method does not run callbacks such as `dependent: :destroy`, and is therefore not the method we want to use.

 * `index` (GET `/users`)